martinsolent/bdats_2/docs/EPA/index.md

 Support for the EPA **(COM627)** takes place in the final **Digital and Technology Solutions Gateway COM628** module which will also prepare you for gateway EPA in completing your portfolio, gathering all required documents, and creating a "dry run" presentation.

 {: .note }
-This is an archive ofOnce you have gone through Gateway sucessfully and are in EPA Solent University is unable to offer you support of feedback on your work you prestent to the independay assessor/s
+Once you have gone through Gateway sucessfully and are in EPA Solent University is unable to offer you support of feedback on your work you prestent to the independay assessor/s

 **The EPA will be completed within a period lasting typically 3 months.**